aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 yarn add aurelia-store
 ```

+> Info
+> If you're not using RxJS at all so far it is recommended to run `npm install rxjs` which should install the latest available rxjs (currently 6.x.x) version as a project dependency.

 If your app is based on the Aurelia CLI and the build is based on RequireJS or SystemJS, you can setup the plugin using the following automatic dependency import:

 ```Shell